kubernetes/enhancements/keps/sig-node/3619-supplemental-groups-policy/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-- CRI must support this feature, especially when using `SupplementalGroupsPolicy=IgnoreGroupsInImage`.
+- CRI must support this feature, especially when using `SupplementalGroupsPolicy=Strict`.
 - kubelet must be at least the version of control-plane components.

 ## Production Readiness Review Questionnaire